Should my business have a social media strategy?

 So what is the difference between social media marketing and traditional marketing?
 Social media marketing is really not a separate component to other kinds of 'traditional' marketing anymore, even the large multi-national enterprises now are on social media.
 Social media marketing complements other marketing instead of being a less thought through add-on to boost.
 It also has the benefit of being free which is a wonderful thing for cash-strapped SMEs and sole traders.

-Which platforms should I use?
+Which social platforms should I use?

-Twitter: you can send quick messages, and the word count limit is not really much of a limitation because the point is that it's instantaneous and people expect your updates to be current and daily at the very least.
+You can send quick messages, and the word count limit is not really much of a limitation because the point is that it's instantaneous and people expect your updates to be current and daily at the very least.
 This is probably not a great platform if you don't want to invest a lot of time as user will quickly go elsewhere if the account doesn't seem active or interesting enough.

-Facebook: here you can control your content much more, you have the ability to really curate your content and really build your brand in the eyes of your customers or clients.
+Here you can control your content much more, you have the ability to really curate your content and really build your brand in the eyes of your customers or clients.
 You can also engage in a variety of ways, either through quick posts or messages to engage in a more personal, targeted way or to resolve queries and disputes.

-Instagram: the visual aspect of Instagram is not limited to business who have products to promote, it’s a great way to promote yourself and your business - in a sense a little mini-blog in which you can let people get you know you.
+The visual aspect of Instagram is not limited to business who have products to promote, it’s a great way to promote yourself and your business - in a sense a little mini-blog in which you can let people get you know you.
 The downside is that you can block users but not disable comments, so if anyone has something to say about you it will be posted no matter how you feel about it, although this is of course the case for all social media.

-Pinterest: an online scrapbook in which you can collect bits of information relating to your company and engage with other users who have similar interests.
+An online scrapbook in which you can collect bits of information relating to your company and engage with other users who have similar interests.

-Tumblr: gives you an opportunity to engage with a younger audience (but not exclusively of course) and promote varying contents as well as engage with other users.
+Gives you an opportunity to engage with a younger audience (but not exclusively of course) and promote varying contents as well as engage with other users.

-What different strategies are out there?
+What different social media strategies are out there?

 1. Do not become pre-occupied with one group of people at the expense of everyone else.
 Sure you may be engaging and lovely to this one group, but if you ignore the others, then the party will quickly fizzle.
 Social media is about growing your presence and connecting with all sorts of people/customers/prospective customers.
 You are there to grow your awareness after all